maemreyo/glean-vault/glean/99_Tools/backups/20251219_165324_1b8b0f_The giant heat pumps designed to warm whole districts.md

 Heat pumps soak up heat from the air, ground or, in these cases, bodies of water.
 Refrigerants inside the heat pumps evaporate when they are warmed even slightly.

 By compressing the refrigerant, you boost that heat further.
-This same process occurs in heat pumps designed to supply single homes, it just happens on a much larger scale in giant heat pumps that serve entire [[20_Vocabulary/city dweller|city]] districts.
+This same process occurs in heat pumps designed to supply single homes, it just happens on a much larger scale in giant heat pumps that serve entire city districts.

 As towns and cities around the world seek to decarbonise, many are deciding to purchase large heat pumps, which can attach to district heating networks.

 These networks allow hot water or steam to reach multiple buildings, all connected up with many kilometres of pipe.
 Ever bigger models of heat pump are emerging to meet demand.

 "There was a lot of pressure on us to change the heat generation to new sources, especially renewable sources," explains Mr Hack as he discusses the decommissioning of coal-fired units at the Mannheim plant.
-The site is right by the Rhine, already has a hefty electricity grid [[20_Vocabulary/associate|connection]], and is plugged in to the district heating network, so it makes sense to install the heat pumps here, he says.
+The site is right by the Rhine, already has a hefty electricity grid connection, and is plugged in to the district heating network, so it makes sense to install the heat pumps here, he says.

 He notes that the technology is possible partly thanks to the availability of very large compressors in the oil and gas industry – where they are used to compress fossil fuels for storage or transportation, for example.